 Chickasaw children began training for their future responsibilities as soon as they were old enough to understand their tasks.

 Chickasaw boys were taught to hunt, learned assorted trades and were trained to be warriors.

 They learned the art of swimming, running, wrestling and making and using bows and arrows.
 Chickasaw girls were taught homemaking, how to identify plants, the art of medicine for healing, and were responsible for gathering firewood, water and vegetation.
 With time, the Chickasaws became sedentary and adopted farming as a way of life.
-A common method of planting for the Chickasaws is referred to as the planted at the base of the corn stalk.
+A common method of planting for the Chickasaws is referred to as the "three sisters," which is an intercropping system growing corn, beans and squash simultaneously.
+Corn was planted first.
+After it had time to grow about a foot in length, the beans were planted at the base of the corn.
+The corn provided a climbing stalk for the beans, while the beans provided nitrogen to the soil for the corn to grow.
+Squash was also planted at the base of the corn stalk.
 The squash leaves spread out to shade the corn's shallow roots and limit evaporation of water from the soil.

-Image 2: Artist rendering of "three sisters" crops.
+Figure 2: Artist rendering of "three sisters" crops.